 Around Valentine's Day, your kids may come home from school with handfuls of cards that really have no place to go.
 Valentine boxes are a handy place to put kids' Valentine's greetings and treats and will organize everything neatly.
 But that doesn't mean they have to be boring!
-These fun, easy-to-make Valentine boxes are a creative way to keep the cards all in one place and are a great craft project to do with your child.
+These fun and easy-to-make Valentine boxes are a creative way to keep the cards all in one place and are a great craft project to do with your child.

 01 of 07